Keynote Speeches

 Prof. Arun Kumar Sangaiah

-Distinguished Professor, International Grauduate School of AI, National Yunlin University of Science and Technology, Taiwan (ROC)
+Distinguished Professor, International Graduate School of AI, National Yunlin University of Science and Technology, Taiwan (ROC)

 Abstract